Cerberus-Wallet/cerberus-firmware/crypto/tools/README.md

-trezor-crypto tools
+cerberus-crypto tools
 ===================

-Set of small utilities using the trezor-crypto library.
+Set of small utilities using the cerberus-crypto library.

 xpubaddrgen
 -----------